s-thom/the-index/README.md

 ## Backend

 Uses an SQLite3 database for now.
 Database versioning is done with [flyway](https://flywaydb.org/).
+While a username and password is not required for SQLite, I've added them in anyway for the future.

 Required environment variables (a `.env` file is supported):